Transport Around Tonga

 Car rental is available in Tongatapu and Vava’u where the road networks are extensive enough to warrant such services.
 As well as Tongatapu and Vava’u, cycle hire is available on islands that are comfortable enough to cycle around, such as Lifuka and Foa islands in Ha’apai and the island of ‘Eua.

 Bicycle hire is often your best rental option for getting around smaller islands like Lifuka and Foa Islands in Ha’apai.
 They are also a good way to explore the immediate area of the resort or the town in Tongatapu, Vava’u and ‘Eua.
 Bike hire is typically TOP$15-$30 a day or free for guests at some resorts.
-Learn more in Where to Rent Bikes in Tonga.
+Learn more in our article, Where to Rent Bikes in Tonga.

 Yes, on the islands of ‘Eua, you can hire a horse just like you would a bicycle.
 However, you need to be competent on a horse for this option.